 Bahá’u’lláh has plainly written that the Messengers of God have come to educate the minds and souls of men, to uplift their station and dignity.
 They have not come to blunt men’s senses or dull their minds with miracles.
 Bahá’u’lláh’s Writings say:

 “It is incumbent upon every man, in this Day, to hold fast unto whatsoever will promote the interests, and exalt the station, of all nations and just governments.
-Through each and every one of the verses which the Pen of the Most High hath revealed, the doors of love and unity have been unlocked and flung open to the face of men … Whatsoever hath led the children of men to shun one another, and hath caused dissensions and divisions amongst them, hath, through the revelation of these words, been nullified and abolished.
+Through each and every one of the verses which the Pen of the Most High hath revealed, the doors of love and unity have been unlocked and flung open to the face of men. … Whatsoever hath led the children of men to shun one another, and hath caused dissensions and divisions amongst them, hath, through the revelation of these words, been nullified and abolished.

-From the heaven of God’s will, and for the purpose of ennobling the world of being and of elevating the minds and souls of men, hath been sent down that which is the most effective instrument for the education of the whole human race … It is not his to boast who loveth his country, but it is his who loveth the world.
+From the heaven of God’s will, and for the purpose of ennobling the world of being and of elevating the minds and souls of men, hath been sent down that which is the most effective instrument for the education of the whole human race. … It is not his to boast who loveth his country, but it is his who loveth the world.
 Through the power released by these exalted words He hath lent a fresh impulse, and set a new direction, to the birds of men’s hearts, and hath obliterated every trace of … limitation from God’s holy Book.”
 (9) (Author’s italics)

 Yet, despite the fact that religion is primarily a progressive system of spiritual education, the cry of man has ever been that recorded in the Bible: